irdest/irdest/docs/developer/src/technical/api/_intro.md

         "val": "A88A 7CC6 DF68 CE60 2D63 64CB 7393 8924 653D 52FB DBC6 2A39 D892 A9BD 6FA4 FD5D"
       }
     },
-    "service": "net.qaul.chat"
+    "service": "net.irdest.chat"
   }
 }
 ```

-This type can be found in `libqaul/rpc/src/json/mod.rs`.
+This type can be found in `irdest-core/rpc/src/json/mod.rs`.
 The general
 structure of requests stays the same: there's an ID, some auth data,
 the page (which isn't implemented yet), `method` and `kind` the
 request operates on.